kangyeelim/fan-verifier/README.md

 API_KEY=<Your Cloudinary API key>
 CLOUD_NAME=<Your Cloudinary Cloud name>

-# To connect to MongoDB
+# To connect to MongoDB in /backend
 $ nodemon server

 #To run application